iszczesniak/cpp/categories/index.md

 ## From lvalue to rvalue

-The C++ standard defines this *standard conversion*, which is applied without the programmer explicitly requesting it:
+The C++ standard defines this *standard conversion*, which is applied without the programmer explicitly requesting it, i.e., the conversion is implicit:

-> An lvalue of a non-function, non-array type T can be converted to an
+> An lvalue of a (non-function, non-array) type T can be converted to
-> rvalue.
+> an rvalue.

+This conversion creates a temporary object that is copy-constructed from some existing data.
+The expression that used the existing data is called lvalue, the expression that creates a temporary data is an rvalue.

 For instance, the `+` operator for an integer type (e.g., `int`) requires rvalues as its operands.
 In the following example the `+`